 In the half-rate mode, two receive byte clocks (RBC0 and RBC1) are 180 degrees out of phase and operate at one-half the data rate.
 The clocks are generated by dividing down the recovered clock.
-The received data is output with respect to the two receive byte clocks (RBC0 and RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
-The outputs to the protocol device, byte 0 of the received data is valid on the rising edge of RBC1.
+The received data is output with respect to the two receive byte clocks (RBC0, RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
+The outputs to the protocol device, byte 0 of the received data valid on the rising edge of RBC1.
 See the timing diagram shown in Figure 2.

 Figure 2.
-Synchronous Timing Characteristics Waveforms (TBI Half-Rate Mode)
+Synchronous Timing Characteristics Waveforms (TBI half-rate mode)

-In the normal-rate mode, only RBC0 is used and operates at full data rate (that is, 1.25-Gbps data rate produces a 125-MHz clock).
+In the normal-rate mode, only RBC0 is used and operates at full data rate (i.e., 1.25 Gbps data rate produces a 125 MHz clock).
 The received data is output with respect to the rising edge of RBC0.
 RBC1 is low in this mode.
 See the timing diagram shown in Figure 3.

 Figure 3.
-Synchronous Timing Characteristics Waveforms (TBI Full-Rate Mode)
+Synchronous Timing Characteristics Waveforms (TBI full-rate mode)

 In the double data rate mode, the receiver presents the data on both the rising and falling edges of RBC0.
 RBC1 is low impedance.
-The data is clocked bit 0 first, and aligned to the rising edge of RBC0.
+The data is clocked bit-0 first, and aligned to the rising edge of RBC0.
 See the timing diagram shown in Figure 4.

 Figure 4.
-Synchronous Timing Characteristics Waveforms (DDR Mode)
+Synchronous Timing Characteristics Waveforms (DDR mode)

 The receiver clock interpolator can lock to the incoming data without the need for a lock-to-reference preset.
-The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, 0.02% (200 PPM) for proper operation (see the recommended operating tables).
+The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, ±0.02% (200 PPM) for proper operation.